 Watch my teams.
-10 kids paying attention and fired up and ready to work and my two girls doing cartwheels 20 feet away.
-I’m no expert for them.
+10 kids are paying attention, fired up, and ready to work, and my two girls are doing cartwheels 20 feet away.
+I’m no expert on them.
 I’m the dad – not the expert.
 Barely the coach.

 The other kids might think I invented the sport and what I say is GOLD –

 This may happen to you as well.
 Especially the young parents that have their oldest in sports for the first time,

-Guys it’s no big deal.
-Stop worrying and see it from the kids’ perspective and you’ll see why – for millennia, parents have RARELY been the experts.
+Guys, it’s no big deal.
+Stop worrying and see it from the kid’s perspective, and you’ll see why – for millennia, parents have RARELY been the experts.
 Even the best coaches in the world use outside help.

 Little known fact – little Vito Columbus, Chris’ kid, learned to sail from one of his friends.
 Not his dad.
-It was pretty much peer pressure alone that made his, although lesser known – equal in longevity, sailing career profitable and secure.
+It was pretty much peer pressure alone that made him, although lesser known – equal in longevity, sailing career profitable and secure.